 - Avoid using equipment

 - No contact between children and/or staff

 - Keep in zones, ideally 2m away from each other

 - Deliver outside where possible

 - Clean equipment and spaces before and after delivery

 - Wash hands regularly

-And of course, risk assessments from your own settings may supersede any guidance offered here.
+And of course, risk assessments written by yourselves and the school will need to be undertaken carefully.
 Restrictions may also change on a regular basis depending on the national (and regional) outlook so please check both school and government policy before delivery.

 Dance teaching and COVID-19